 1. Contact your County’s Clerk Office to get your marriage license

 Every County is different.
 Some require appointments and some don’t.
-In some counties, the marriage license costs $45, and some cost $100.
-Once you’ve picked your elopement location and date, you can start doing your research to find what are the requirements on the Clerk’s Office you’ll use.
+In some counties, the marriage license costs $45, and in some cost $100.
+Once you’ve picked your elopement location and date, you can start doing your research to find what are the requirements for the Clerk’s Office you’ll use.
 You DON’T need to be a resident of California to get married here.

 2. Bring the documents needed

 - Yourselves (lol, but actually).
 BOTH of you MUST be present when picking up your marriage license!

 - Cash for the application fee (which will vary county by county)

 - You’ll need to know the full name, birthplace, and birth date of you, your partner, and your parents!

 - Some counties may require a copy of your birth certificate